 A note from SAS Cofounder Liza Caldwell

 But I haven’t died.
 Not by a long shot.
-I did go through a mental, physical and emotional contortion though, a crisis, and it’s one I’d like to see lessened for you should you ever be struggling with similar news.
-Because this can happen out of the blue.
+I did go through a mental, physical and emotional contortion though.
+It was another crisis that I could liken to the crisis of divorce.
+But for here and now, this particular crisis I’d like to see it lessened for you should you ever be struggling with similar news.
+Because this shock can happen at any time, and it’s out of the blue.
 It only happens out of the blue! when suddenly you’ve joined legions of other women who’ve fought and survived breast cancer.

 This post is about what you must know if you are given a breast cancer diagnosis.
 But allow me to emphasize three things up front.